-We hope that you and your children have had a very enjoyable Christmas break, and we would like to welcome everyone back to the New Year.
+We hope that you and your children have had a very enjoyable Easter break, and we would like to welcome everyone back for the summer term.

-The spring term is always a busy time for children in Year 3 with lots of new learning taking place as well as consolidating previously learnt skills.
-In our Science work we will be studying rocks and soils followed by magnets, our Geography learning will concentrate on local area and Europe and our DT learning will focus on designing objects from the Celts.
-As History is taught chronologically, we will be moving onto learning about the Celts and in Art, we will be making models of the Alps.
+The summer term is always a busy time for children in Year 3 with lots of new learning taking place as well as consolidating previously learnt skills.
+In our Science work we will be studying Light followed by Plants, our Geography learning will concentrate on the U.K. and reasons for migration and our DT planning will focus on pneumatics.
+As History is taught chronologically, we will be moving onto learning about the Romans and their impact in Britain.
+In Art we will be exploring perspective.
 English and Mathematics will continue to be taught daily and focus on key writing skills and mathematical calculations.

 Children in Year 3 receive regular homework, Purple Homework books will be continued and spellings will be given out each Wednesday and tested on the following Wednesday.
-Your support at home is so valuable with this, and helps your child make super progress – thank you!
 Ability related spellings will continue to be given out during phonics – please note, your child may have a different teacher for phonics following assessments.
+Reading homework is also ongoing so if you could please make sure your child reads regularly at home, and completes one journal each week.
+Your support at home is so valuable with this, and helps your child make super progress – thank you, in advance!

-We have much to be excited about for the spring term and we look forward to a term packed full of learning and progress.
-If you have any questions/queries now or throughout the year, please do not hesitate to speak to me, either after school or by making an appointment via the school office.
+We have much to be excited about for the summer term and we look forward to a term packed full of learning and progress.
+If you have any questions/queries now or throughout the term, please do not hesitate to speak to me, either after school or by making an appointment via the school office.

 Thank you for your continued support.